AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 Flag each use of the specified attributes.
 The attributes to be detected are named in the rule's parameters.

-This rule has the following parameters for the ``+R`` option:
+This rule has the following parameters for the ``+R`` option and for LKQL rule options file:

-* *Attribute_Designator*
+*Forbidden [list[string]]*
-    Adds the specified attribute to the set of attributes to be detected and sets the detection checks for all the specified attributes ON.
+   Adds the specified attributes to the set of attributes to be detected and sets the detection checks for all the specified attributes ON.
-    If *Attribute_Designator*
-    does not denote any attribute defined in the Ada standard or in the GNAT Reference Manual,
-    it is treated as the name of unknown attribute.
+   If an element does not denote any attribute defined in the Ada standard or in the GNAT Reference Manual, it is treated as the name of unknown attribute.

-* ``GNAT``
-    All the GNAT-specific attributes are detected; this sets the detection checks for all the specified attributes ON.

-* ``ALL``
+   If an element is equal to ``GNAT`` (case insensitive), then all GNAT-specific attributes are added to the set of attributes to be detected.

+*All [bool]*
-    All attributes are detected; this sets the rule ON.
+   If ``true``, all attributes are detected; this sets the rule ON.

 and for the ``-R`` option:

-* *Attribute_Designator*
+*Forbidden [list[string]]*
-    Removes the specified attribute from the set of attributes to be detected without affecting detection checks for
+   Removes the specified attributes from the set of attributes to be detected without affecting detection checks for other attributes.
-    other attributes.
-If *Attribute_Designator* does not correspond to any attribute defined in the Ada standard
-    or in the GNAT Reference Manual,
-    this option is treated as turning OFF detection of all unknown attributes.
+   If an element does not correspond to any attribute defined in the Ada standard or in the GNAT Reference Manual, this option is treated as turning OFF detection of all unknown attributes.

-* ``GNAT``
-    Turn OFF detection of all GNAT-specific attributes

-* ``ALL``
+   If an element is equal to ``GNAT`` (case insensitive), then all GNAT-specific attributes are removed from the set of attributes to be detected.

+*All [bool]*
-    Clear the list of the attributes to be detected and turn the rule OFF.
+   If ``true``, clear the list of the attributes to be detected and turn the rule OFF.

 Parameters are not case sensitive.
-If *Attribute_Designator* does not have the syntax of an Ada identifier and therefore can not be considered as a (part of an) attribute designator, a diagnostic message is generated and the corresponding parameter is ignored.
+If an element of *Forbidden* does not have the syntax of an Ada identifier and therefore can not be considered as a (part of an) attribute designator, a diagnostic message is generated and the corresponding parameter is ignored.
 (If an attribute allows a static expression to be a part of the attribute designator, this expression is ignored by this rule.)

-When more than one parameter is given in the same rule option, the parameters must be separated by commas.

 If more than one option for this rule is specified for the gnatcheck call, a new option overrides the previous one(s).